 Ohio University is committed to fostering an environment of inclusiveness and supporting students' preferred for of self-identification.
-With this in mind, this policy provides definitions for and uses of names and pronouns recorded for students.
+With this in mind, the Student Names policy 12.021 provides definitions for and uses of names and pronouns recorded for students.
 It is expected that faculty, staff, and students will make every effort to call students by their preferred name and utilize students' requested pronoun usage.

 Every individual has the right to be address by a name and pronoun that corresponds to the person's gender identity.
 A court-ordered name or gender change is not required, and the student need not change their official records.
 The intentional or persistent refusal to utilize an individual's name preference is a violation of this policy.